 - 1. Lobbying.

 - 2. Fundraising.

 - 3. Purchase of real property.

 - 4. Physical modifications to buildings, including minor renovations (such as painting or carpeting).

-- 5. Construction.
+- Construction.

-- 6. State or community-wide training events.

 Food and Beverage/Costs for Refreshments and Meals

 Generally, food and beverage costs are not allowable.
 Recipients must receive prior approval to use grant funds to provide a working meal and/or refreshments at a meeting, conference, training, or other event; OVW may provide such approval if one of the following applies: